Lifetime ISAs explained: get a 25% bonus

 But it could be that having a LISA as well as a pension for further contributions is no bad thing as it gives you a little more flexibility on when and how you access your cash once you quit work.

-There aren’t actually many providers offering a LISA, though your options are quite limited.
-Where you do have a choice is whether to go for a Cash LISA, which pays interest on your savings, or a Stocks & Shares LISA, where you invest money in the hope it grows and perhaps pays dividends.
+There aren’t actually many providers offering a LISA, so your options are quite limited.
+You can choose whether to go for a Cash LISA, which pays interest on your savings, or a Stocks & Shares LISA, where you invest money in the hope it grows and perhaps pays dividends.

 Broadly you’ll want to go for a Cash LISA when you’re saving for your first home.
 This is because you’ll likely be saving every penny you can to boost your deposit, so you won’t want to risk a market fall reducing your balance just before you buy.